KyleGoslan/Digital-Media-Design/02 - Fundamentals/README.md

 ### Extension
 There is also another file in the Xcode Playground called Extension.
 It includes a second class and adds a bit more detail to functions as well as introducing you to 'for loops'.
 I have attached a folder describing 'for loops': ... .
-Have a read through and have a go at it - try not to use the completed folder too much ;)
+Have a read through and have a go.

 There is also similar documentation for all this in the General Syntax folder: